 - As you are not changing frequency

-- You only need to ID at the end of your series of transmissions or every 10 minutes.
+- You only need to ID at the end of your series of transmissions or every 10 minutes during that series.

 - But you should pause for effort or to change a control setting, IE: don’t be a lid.

 PTT, Push-to-Talk or Kerchunking is a primary and necessary way to route, control, enable and diasble traffic on DMR networks.
-It is very hobbled if PTT is not made a large part of the network.
+Multi-talkgroup DMR networks would is very hobbled if PTT is not made a significant port operational component of the network.
 It would be similar to the chaos of removing CTCSS and DCS from FM repeater input control.

 If you wish to interpret Part 97 rigidly and rather use a workaround method, then:

 - Don’t kerchunk; make it a call, ID your station, state what your are doing or why or whatever communication you feel fits the situation.

 - If you kerchunk and want to ID but not into a current QSO, do it over local on the opposite timeslot using the same repeater.